Deferring your company pension

 Whether or not you should defer your company pension depends on your situation.
 If you have a good state pension or income from other sources and continue to pay into your workplace scheme, it could be worth deferring for the extra retirement income you’ll get.

-Go further: State pension explained – read our guidance on the state pension in one place
+Go further: Your state pension and benefits – read our guidance on the state pension in one place

 However, poor investment conditions could mean that deferral isn’t worth it.
 Claiming your company pension at retirement age and then investing part of it in a savings account could mean you achieve more growth than if you deferred, without missing years of retirement income that you have to make back.
 Seek financial advice if you're unsure.